neicnordic/ahm18.neic.nordforsk.org/songbook.md

 What shall we do with the threaded channel?...<br/> in the bloody slack team

-## <a name="mountain"></a>
-Melody: Coming 'Round the Mountain

-She'll be coming round the mountain when she comes She'll be coming round the mountain when she comes She'll be coming round the mountain when she comes She'll be coming round the mountain
-She'll be coming round the mountain
-She'll be coming round the mountain when she comes

 ## The NEIC HYMN <a name="neic"></a>
 Melody: We shall overcome